jafferafzalkhan/BookVault-app-/README.md

 Fill in the Title, Author, and ISBN fields.

 Click the Add Book button.
+User can remove alos by clicking on romove button 'X'

 The book is added to the table and stored in the browser’s local storage.